projectara/greybus-spec/source/special.rst

 Module to exert this control.
 The SVC also uses this protocol to notify the AP Module of events, such as the insertion or removal of a Module.

+The third is the Firmware Protocol, which is used between the AP Module and any other module's bootloader to download firmware executables to the module.
+When a module's manifest includes a CPort using the Firmware Protocol, the AP can connect to that CPort and download a firmware executable to the module.

 .. _control-protocol: